Whipsnade Zoo: Recent developments

 In 1996, a new elephant house and paddock was opened to replace the architecturally outstanding but cramped original elephant house designed by Lubetkin and Tecton in 1935.
 The old house remains at the zoo as a Grade II* listed building and its associated enclosure contains the zoo's lemurs.

 In the early 2000s the zoo added new exhibits including Lions of the Serengeti in 2005, a walk-through lemur enclosure in 2007 (officially opened on 28 March 2007 by Dominic Byrne from The Chris Moyles Show on BBC Radio 1, who is a regular visitor to the park), the Rhinos of Nepal exhibit in February 2007, Cheetah Rock on Easter 2008, a sloth bear exhibit in May 2008, and Wild Wild Whipsnade in May 2009.
 In July 2008, the Café on the Lake was reopened after remodelling, with its name changed to the Wild Bite Café.
 As of 2025, it is called the Base Camp Restaurant.

 In May 2009, William Windsor (known as Billy), a goat mascot of the British Army's Royal Welsh regiment, retired to the zoo after eight years' distinguished service performing ceremonial duties.

 In April 2024, the new Monkey Forest habitat was opened.
 It consists of a 2 km walk where visitors have a different perspective of the passage through Asia on one side, and two new mixed-species enclosures on the other, housing langurs, macaques, babirusa, and anoa.

 Exhibits

 In with the Lemurs

-Situated near the entrance of the zoo, "In with the Lemurs" is a walkthrough habitat with additional viewing area housing ring-tailed lemurs.
+Situated near the entrance of the zoo, "In with the Lemurs" is a walkthrough habitat with additional viewing area housing ring-tailed lemurs and black lemurs.